Q3D/q3dfit/README.md

 ## Spitzer data (emission-line subtracted), rest-frame MIR, single emission-line component, single spaxel, quasar

-Data "cube" is single spectrum of IRAS21219
+A) Quasar-dominated example: Data "cube" is single spectrum of IRAS21219

 1. Run `./test/test_f21219mir.py`.
 2. Verify output plot in `./test/test_questfit/`.

+B) Spectrum with strong MIR lines:  Data "cube" is single spectrum called 22128896 (shared by Erini / Nadia)

+1. Run `./test/test_f22128896mir.py`.
+2. Verify output plot in `./test/test_questfit/`.
+   (2 versions are plotted: a jpg is created in q3da.py, and a png in q3df.py via plot_quest() - the latter to be removed later)

 ## NIRSPEC simulation data in the hei box